-- (1) The owners and operators of each source and each Acid Rain unit at the source shall: - (i) Hold allowances, as of the allowance transfer deadline, in the unit's compliance subaccount (after deductions under 40 CFR 73.34(c)), or in the compliance subaccount of another Acid Rain unit at the same source to the extent provided in 40 CFR 73.35(b)(3), not less than the total annual emissions of sulfur dioxide for the previous calendar year from the unit; and (ii) Comply with the applicable Acid Rain emissions limitations for sulfur dioxide. - Each ton of sulfur dioxide emitted in excess of the Acid Rain emissions limitations for sulfur dioxide shall constitute a separate violation of the - An Acid Rain unit shall be subject to the requirements under paragraph (1) of the sulfur dioxide requirements as follows:

-(i) Starting January 1, 2000, an Acid Rain unit under 40 CFR 72.6(a)(2); or
+- (1) The owners and operators of each source and each Acid Rain unit at the source shall - (i) Hold allowances, as of the allowance transfer deadline, in the unit's compliance subaccount (after deductions under 40 CFR 73.34(c)), or in the compliance subaccount of another Acid Rain unit at the same source to the extent provided in 40 CFR 73.35(b)(3), not less than the total annual emissions of sulfur dioxide for the previous calendar year from the unit; and (ii) Comply with the applicable Acid Rain emissions limitations for sulfur dioxide. - Each ton of sulfur dioxide emitted in excess of the Acid Rain emissions limitations for sulfur dioxide shall constitute a separate violation of the - An Acid Rain unit shall be subject to the requirements under paragraph (1) of the sulfur dioxide requirements as follows; (i) Starting January 1, 2000, an Acid Rain unit under 40 CFR 72.6(a)(2); or (ii) Starting on the later of January 1, 2000 or the deadline for monitor certification under 40 CFR part 75, an Acid Rain unit under 40 CFR 72.6(a)(3) - (4) Allowances shall be held in, deducted from, or transferred among Allowance Tracking System accounts in accordance with the Acid Rain - An allowance shall not be deducted in order to comply with the requirements under paragraph (1) of the sulfur dioxide requirements prior to the calendar year for which the allowance was allocated.

-(ii) Starting on the later of January 1, 2000 or the deadline for monitor cerification under 40 CFR part 75, an Acid Rain unit under 40 CFR - (4) Allowances shall be held in, deducted from, or transferred among Allowance Tracking System accounts in accordance with the Acid Rain Program. - An allowance shall not be deducted in order to comply with the requirements under paragraph (1) of the sulfur dioxide requirements prior to - (a) An allowance shall not be deducted in order to comply with the requirements under paragraph (1) or the sulfur dioxide requirements prior to the catendar year for which the allowance was allocated. (b) An allowance allocated by the Administrator under the Acid Rain Program is a limited authorization to emit sulfur dioxide in accordance with the Acid Rain Program.
-No provision of the Acid Rain Program, the Acid Rain part application, the Acid Rain part, or an exemption under 40 CFR -72.7 or 72.8 and no provision of law shall be construed to limit the authority of the United States to terminate or limit such authorization.
-(7) An allowance allocated by the Administrator under the Acid Rain Program does not constitute a property right.
+(6) An allowance allocated by the Administrator under the Acid Rain Program is a limited authorization to emit sulfur dioxide in accordance with - the Acid Rain Program.
+No provision of the Acid Rain Program, the Acid Rain part application, the Acid Rain part, or an exemption under 40 CFR 72.7 or 72.8 and no provision of law shall be construed to limit the authority of the United States to terminate or limit such authorization. - (7) An allowance allocated by the Administrator under the Acid Rain Program does not constitute a property right.